Daria Kasatkina: Playing style

 Kasatkina is a baseline player with a crafty style of play.
-She employs a variety of shots including heavy topspin forehands, one-handed slice backhands, kick serves, and drop shots.
-Tennis journalist Steve Tignor compared her ability to naturally hit one-handed backhands despite typically utilizing a two-handed shot to that of former world No. 1 men's tennis player Andy Murray.
-Her coach Phillip Dehaes describes her style as "change of rhythm, change of speed, change of trajectory."
+She employs a variety of shots including heavy topspin forehands, one-handed slice backhands, kick serves, drop shots, and tweeners.
+Tennis journalist Steve Tignor compared her ability to naturally hit one-handed backhands despite typically utilizing a two-handed shot similar to that of former world No. 1 men's tennis player Andy Murray.
+Her former coach Phillip Dehaes described her style as "change of rhythm, change of speed, change of trajectory."
 She relies on outsmarting her opponents through tactics rather than hitting overpowering shots.
 However, she is capable of hitting powerful groundstrokes as well.
-Dehaes emphasizes that her key is avoid hitting the ball in her opponent's strike zone.
-Kasatkina's style has been praised by others including women's tennis coach Wim Fissette, who called her "the Roger Federer of women's tennis."
+Dehaes said that her key is to avoid hitting the ball into her opponent's strike zone.
+Kasatkina's style has been praised by others including women's tennis coach Wim Fissette, who called her "the Roger Federer of women's tennis".

 Kasatkina's favourite surface is clay.
 Fellow top women's player Caroline Wozniacki has commended her clay court ability, saying, "The slower the surface is, the better for her.
 She has very good hands and good angles and everything."
 As such, she also excels at tournaments with slower hard courts, such as the Indian Wells Open.
 Kasatkina has had a good record on all three main surfaces on the WTA Tour, winning a clay court title at the Charleston Open, winning a hard court title at the Kremlin Cup, and reaching the quarterfinals on grass at Wimbledon.